 Around a year ago, millions of employers worldwide had to make a sudden and unprecedented shift to home office amid the coronavirus pandemic.

-For most employees, what started as a short-term remote work setup is now a permanent home office and is not going away anytime soon.
+For most employees, what started as a short-term remote work setup is now a permanent home office and will be around for a while.

-Work from home has been on the rise and a necessity to contain the spread of viruses and with that, the challenge for you to manage your remote team also comes.
+Working from home has been on the rise and is necessary to contain the spread of viruses, and with that, the challenge for you to manage your remote team also comes.

-However, work from home isn’t the only thing that has been on the rise; employee burnout is another severe threat with the home office setup.
+However, working from home isn’t the only thing on the rise; employee burnout is another severe threat with the home office setup.

-Monster’s research indicates that around two-thirds of employees experience burnout symptoms while working from home during July 2020.
+Monster’s research indicates that around two-thirds of workers exhibited symptoms of burnout while working remotely during July 2020.

-The same report also suggested that most workers are taking less time off in the WFH setup than WFO.
+The same report also suggested that most workers take less time off in the WFH setup than in WFO.

-Around 42% of people working from home are not planning to take any time off to decompress.
+Around 42% of people working from home plan to take less time off to decompress.

-The reason behind this less day off might be the fear of losing a job, poor management, unreasonable workload, or inability to recognize the signs of burnout.
+This less day off might be due to the fear of losing a job, poor management, an unreasonable workload, or an inability to recognize the signs of burnout.

-Another research indicates that after lockdown, working hours have increased by 48 minutes, meetings have increased by 13%, and employees are sending on an average of 1.4 more emails per day, which is relatively higher than the situation before lockdown.
+Another research indicates that after the lockdown, working hours have increased by 48 minutes, meetings have increased by 13%, and employees are sending an average of 1.4 more emails per day, which is relatively higher than before the lockdown.

-Although people are working from home, taking day-offs, breaks, and having “me time” is very important.
+Although people work from home, taking day-offs, breaks, and having “me time” is very important.

-As a manager, you need to understand that your remote team has a lot going on and you have to manage your remote team anyhow, especially in this pandemic situation.
+As a manager, you must understand that your remote team has a lot going on, and you must manage your during this pandemic.

-This article will tell you what exactly employee burnout is and how to manage your remote team without burning out.
+This article will explain employee burnout and how to manage your remote team without burning out.

 What Is Burnout?

-Burnout is a situation when you feel there’s no energy left to carry on working.
+Burnout is when you feel there’s no energy left to continue working.

 It can affect a person’s mental, physical, and emotional health in several ways, leaving them exhausted and stopping them from completing their day-to-day tasks as they usually would.

-NO, it is not simply a feeling of being tired; it’s a lack of interest or motivation towards work.
+No, it is not simply a feeling of being tired; it’s a lack of interest or motivation toward work.

 Generally, burnout involves: